634750802/personal-blog/blog-home/个人博客实现/bloxciting/index.md

 # Bloxciting

-Bloxciting is an simple exciting blog system.
+> Bloxciting is an simple exciting blog system.

+Bloxciting serves markdown file as blog and directory as category.
+It will watch file changes and update etag for caching.
+It use client-rendering to display blog content.

 ## Usage